Nonperturbative decay of bipartite discrete time crystals

 For any imperfect drive $\theta_x\neq \pi$, the system leaves the $Z$-polarized state and eventually thermalizes.
 However, as the stroboscopic dynamics in the limit $\theta_x \to \pi$ are governed to lowest order by a static Ising Hamiltonian, confinement dramatically slows down the absorption of energy and generation of entanglement~\cite{tindallConfinementTransverseField2024}, delaying thermalization during a prethermal time-crystalline stage.

 Figure~\ref{fig:DTC_order}(a-c) shows the time evolution of the magnetization $\langle Z \rangle$ in the $A$-sublattice of a decorated hexagonal lattice subject to Floquet dynamics at three different transverse field drives $\theta_x/\pi=\{0.65, 0.75, 0.85 \}$.
 For rotation angles deviating significantly from the perfect $\pi-$periodic drive as in Fig.~\ref{fig:DTC_order}(a), $\langle Z \rangle$ dephases rapidly as the system relaxes to an infinite temperature state.
 Conversely, Fig.~\ref{fig:DTC_order}(c) reveals a long-lived subharmonic response in the limit $\theta_x \to \pi$, signaling the emergence of a discrete time crystal.
 A crossover between these dynamical regimes of DTC order and thermalization was recently observed in error-mitigated quantum simulations on IBM's Heron architecture~\cite{shinjoUnveilingCleanTwodimensional2024}.
-We develop a more exhaustive picture of this crossover directly in the thermodynamic limit by plotting in Fig.~\ref{fig:DTC_order}(d) the mean oscillation amplitude $\overline{Z}$ averaged over 100 cycles of the Floquet unitary \eqref{eq:floquet_unitary}.
+We develop a more exhaustive picture of this crossover directly in the thermodynamic limit by plotting in Fig.~\ref{fig:DTC_order}(d) the mean oscillation amplitude $\overline{Z}(\theta_x, \chi)$, defined as the average of $|\langle Z(n\tau) \rangle|$ during the first $t/\tau = 100$ cycles of the Floquet unitary \eqref{eq:floquet_unitary}.
 In agreement with the dynamics illustrated in Fig.~\ref{fig:DTC_order}(a-c), the amplitude reaches zero as $\theta_x$ approaches $\pi/2$, and converges to unity in the limit $\theta_x \to \pi$.
-In the latter regime, the insensitivity of the finite magnetization to the bond dimension $\chi$ of the employed BP-iTNS implies that entanglement growth is suppressed, consistent with the presence of an effective confining potential.
+In the latter regime, the insensitivity of the magnetization to the bond dimension $\chi$ of the employed BP-iTNS implies that entanglement growth is suppressed, consistent with the presence of an effective confining potential.
 For intermediary values of $\theta_x$, a slow convergence with respect to $\chi$ indicates that the system becomes highly entangled as it crosses over into the thermalizing regime.
-The scaling of the entanglement entropy $S_E \propto \ln(\chi)$ allows us to estimate the magnetization at an unbounded $S_E$ by extrapolating our results at finite $\chi$ to the limit $1/\ln(\chi) \to 0$.
-The linear scaling of the magnetization with this quantity is illustrated in the inset, and results in the full black lines in Fig.~\ref{fig:DTC_order}(a-d).
-The slope $\partial \overline{Z}/\partial [1/\ln(\chi)]$ of this finite entanglement scaling, plotted in Fig.~\ref{fig:DTC_order}(e), reaches a maximum which converges at late times to $\theta_x^{*}/\pi\approx 0.73$ (see Appendix~\ref{app:TNS}), providing an estimate of the crossover between DTC and thermalizing dynamics in agreement with the range $\theta_x^{*}/\pi\sim 0.7 - 0.8$ inferred from direct quantum simulation~\cite{shinjoUnveilingCleanTwodimensional2024}.
-Moreover, this scaling analysis shows that the rate of entanglement production in the DTC regime decays exponentially with $1/|\theta_x-\pi|$.
-While the drift of the exponent $\gamma$ over time indicates the eventual thermalization for any $\theta_x < \pi$, the inset of Fig.~\ref{fig:DTC_order}(e) shows that this occurs at most logarithmically in time, suggesting a prethermal DTC lifetime which grows exponentially in $1/|\theta_x-\pi|$.